vankeisb/elm-rich-textarea/README.md

-A styleable textarea written in Elm.
+My textarea is Rich !

 [![Build Status](https://travis-ci.org/vankeisb/elm-rich-textarea.svg?branch=develop)](https://travis-ci.org/vankeisb/elm-rich-textarea)

 **This project is in early inception stage.
-Use at your own risk !**
+Use at your own risk.**

 ## Features

-* textarea-like editing experience
+* textarea-like editing experience...
     * edition
     * key/mouse nav and selection
     * scrolling
+* but with styled text !
-* ability to plug-in custom styling (parser)
+    * ability to plug-in custom "highlighting"
     * in Elm
     * or in JS through ports
 * 100% pure Elm (0.19), no ports involved